-Music 10 Vocal is designed for students with or without previous vocal experience.
-The focus of the class will be learning to sing in a large vocal ensemble and students will be exposed to a wide to variety of musical styles.
-It is a performance-oriented class with many opportunities for students to perform in the large ensemble as a soloist.
-Students will also learn to interpret rhythm, melody, and harmony; develop critical listening skills; value the history of music through choral literature; and develop self-expression through composing, improvising, and interpreting choral music.
+Music 10V will provide many opportunities for you to perform in a larger ensemble as a soloist.
+You will also learn to interpret rhythm, melody, and harmony; develop critical listening skills; value the history of music through choral literature; and develop self-expression through composing, improvising, and interpreting choral music.